cirosantilli/linux-cheat/kernel/compile-and-install.md

 	git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

-Clean everything:
+Get some help on the main targets:

+    make help

+Do a basic clean:

+    make clean

+Clean everything, including generated configuration:

 	make mrproper

+This is likely a reference to <https://en.wikipedia.org/wiki/Mr._Clean> in German (and Finnish?)...

 Generate the `.config` file:

 	make menuconfig
+	make xconfig

-This opens up a ncurses interface which allows you to choose amongst tons of options which determine which features your kernel will include or not.
+This opens up a ncurses interface which allows you to choose amongst tons of options (~6k) which determine which features your kernel will include or not.

 Then go on to `save` to save to the `.config` file and then exit.